 Facilities Management currently recycles light bulbs and batteries used on campus.
 To request recycling of these items, place a FM:Interact request.

 Office furniture can be recycled through the distribution department's furniture re-use program.
-Place a service request through FM:Interact.
+Place a service request through FM:Interact request.

-Trash to Treasure, SLU's move-out initiative, uses the resources of the Center for Service and Community Engagement, Facilities Management, Grounds Services, Sustainability and Benchmarking and Residence Life to divert unwanted move-out items, many of which are sent to local donation centers.
+Trash to Treasure, SLU's move-out initiative, uses the resources of the Center for Social Justice, Facilities Management, Grounds Services, Sustainability and Benchmarking and Residence Life to divert unwanted move-out items, many of which are sent to local donation centers.

 Trash to Treasure takes place during finals week in the fall and spring semesters.

 During the fall program, boxes are placed inside most of the residence halls.
 Donations